kingluddite/web-dev-notes/frontend/udemy/108n-modern-react-with-redux/02-ajax-react/06-video-list-item.md

 };
 ```

-This new way is completely identical to doing `const video = props.video;`
+* This new way is completely identical to doing `const video = props.video;`

-But now we are saying this first object in the arguments array of `VideoListItem`, has a property `video`, please grab that `video` and declare a new variable called **video**
+* But now we are saying this first object `props` in the arguments array of `VideoListItem`, has a property `video`, please grab that `video` and declare a new variable called **video**

-It is just another bit of ES6 sytnax to clean up your code a little bit
+* It is just another bit of ES6 sytnax to clean up your code a little bit

 ## Test to see what's inside `video`
 ```